 Let’s make 2017 a great year, everyone!
 HAPPY NEW YEAR!

 Plot: The girls and guys of Mew head to the beach for some vacation time.
-We learn that Lettuce, ironically, doesn’t know how to swim, and when she meets a girl named Iruka who is being bullied for being afraid of the water, she takes it upon herself to learn how to swim alongside her.
+We learn that Lettuce, ironically, doesn’t know how to swim.
+When she meets a girl named Iruka who is being bullied for being afraid of the water, she takes it upon herself to learn how to swim alongside her.

-The first scene was originally a flashback/fantasy of Shirogane talking to Ichigo about the trip to the beach and her imagining BK speaking to her in a similar fashion.
+The first scene was originally a flashback/fantasy of Shirogane talking to Ichigo about the trip to the beach and her imagining the Blue Knight speaking to her in a similar fashion.
 This is replaced by a repeat of the final scene in the last episode.

 They edit out a shot of Lettuce before the title screen.